emiketic/emiketic.github.io/_posts/2017-11-17-new-emiketic-tunis-offices-team.markdown

 [Ruby on Rails](http://rubyonrails.org/) has proven to be immensely powerful for mitigating project management risks, while bringing the right conventions, tools and standards out of the box.
 [Meteor](http://www.meteor.com) is a bit of a Rails for an ever mutating JavaScript universe :)

-React is becoming more than a library, and even an industry we unshakably believe in.
+React is becoming more than a library, and even an industry we're determined to embrace further.

 Join the adventure!
 ---